reena2703/port-swigger-web-security-labs/Cross-site-scripting/DOM-XSS-jQuery-selector-hashchange/README.md

 # Cross-Site Scripting (XSS) – DOM-Based XSS
 (Web Security Academy)

-DOM-based XSS vulnerabilities occur entirely on the **client side**.
+DOM-based XSS occurs entirely on the **client side**.
-The server may return safe content, but insecure JavaScript logic in the browser allows attackers to execute malicious code.
+The server response itself is safe, but insecure JavaScript logic in the browser makes the application vulnerable.

 ---

-## Lab: DOM XSS in jQuery Selector Sink Using a Hashchange Event
+## Lab: DOM XSS in jQuery selector sink using a hashchange event

 **Category:** Cross-site scripting
 **Type:** DOM-based XSS